PDC-support/hpc-intro-retired/_episodes/07-compiling.md

 {: .challenge}

-In the next section we will go into details about how we actually submit parallel jobs to the *scheduler*.
+In the next section we will go into details about how we actually submit parallel jobs to the *SLURM scheduler*.

 ### OpenMP-parallelized code